To submit an article online, and to check the status of your submission, you need to have an account with Journal of Diagnostic Pathology

 Material received for publication in this journal must not be submitted for publication elsewhere without the editors' permission.
 (This does not include published abstracts of oral presentations or posters).

-d) All authors must disclose any affiliations that they consider to be relevant and involvement with any organization that has a direct interest on the title concerned.
+All persons designated as authors should have participated sufficiently to take responsibility for the contents of the paper.
+All authors must disclose any affiliations that they consider to be relevant and involvement with any organization that has a direct interest on the title concerned.